aashish4533/BloomBook/frontend/src/MASTER_PROJECT_SUMMARY.md

 ## 📋 Original Requirements

-You requested the following systems for BookOra:
+You requested the following systems for BookBloom:

 1. **User Portal** with profile management and history
 2. **Rent a Book Feature** with comprehensive search/browse